 The connection of distributed low-power sources with the utility generally asks for an electronic power converter for conditioning the locally generated power and injecting current into the system.
-If the source provides a DC voltage, the converter must be able to produce a lowdistortion, high power factor AC current.
+If the source provides a DC voltage, the converter must be able to produce a low-distortion, high power factor AC current.
+The same aspects related with the voltage and current distortion produced by the loads can be considered for the injection of power into the grid, as in distributed generation systems, especially if switched-mode power electronics converters process the power.

-In the absence of specific standards, this paper takes into account the limits for current distortion given by the standard EN61000-3-2, class A, [1] to verify the quality of the current injected into the line.
-The justification for this approach is that there is no difference between injected and absorbed current to the resulting line voltage degradation.
+In the absence of specific standards, this paper takes as into account the limits for current distortion given by the standard EN61000-3-2 [1] to verify the quality of the current injected into the line.
+The justification for this approach is that, from the resulting line voltage degradation, there is no difference between injected and absorbed current.
+In fact, the standard uses the word "emissions" to characterize the current harmonics.